redhat-appstudio/managed-gitops/docs/bump_argocd.md

 this means the new ArgoCD version has introduced changes, for which you do not have the required mock files.

+8. Finally, you may need to regenerate the mocks from the new Argo CD version.
+You can run `make mocks` from the repository root.
+Make sure you are using the latest version of mockery (i.e. `go install github.com/vektra/mockery/v2@latest`)

+# Deprecated: Old mechanism for regenerating mocks

 To regenerate the new mock files, go to `cd cluster-agent/utils/mocks` and follow a similar prodecure to this:

 - Install the mockery tool using the following command: